DusKing1/DusKing1/README.md

 - [vosen/ZLUDA](https://github.com/vosen/ZLUDA) - CUDA on non-NVIDIA GPUs (2 weeks ago)
 - [Dyyt587/all_pid](https://github.com/Dyyt587/all_pid) - this is a powerful pid which is include  (2 weeks ago)
 - [jtang613/GhidrAssistMCP](https://github.com/jtang613/GhidrAssistMCP) - An MCP extension for Ghidra (3 weeks ago)
 - [humanlayer/12-factor-agents](https://github.com/humanlayer/12-factor-agents) - What are the principles we can use to build LLM-powered software that is actually good enough to put in the hands of production customers?
-(4 weeks ago)
+(1 month ago)
 - [davidkimai/Context-Engineering](https://github.com/davidkimai/Context-Engineering) - &#34;Context engineering is the delicate art and science of filling the context window with just the right information for the next step.&#34; — Andrej Karpathy.
 A frontier, first-principles handbook inspired by Karpathy and 3Blue1Brown for moving beyond prompt engineering to the wider discipline of context design, orchestration, and optimization.
 (1 month ago)

 #### 💬 Feedback